NREL/EnergyPlus/design/FY2016/NFP-Pressurestat.md

 #### Field: Control Object type

 This field specifies the control type to be used for pressure control.
-Available control type is:
+Available control types are:
-Fan:ZoneExhaust.
+Fan:ZoneExhaust and OutdoorAir:Mixer.

 #### Field: Control Name